Customizing JSF Required Field Messages per Component Instance

 }

-Finally, let’s look at inside a jsf page, and how it is employed for UIInput type components;
+Finally, let’s take a look inside a JSF page and see how it is employed for UIInput type components.

 <h:inputText id="txtName" required="true" >